Alec Ash

 Books Editor

-Alec Ash is a writer and editor who lives in China.
+Alec Ash is the editor of The China Books Review, a partnership between The Wire China and the Asia Society Center on U.S.-China Relations.
 He is the author of Wish Lanterns (Picador, 2016), literary nonfiction following the lives of six young Chinese, which was a BBC Book of the Week, reviewed in the Washington Post, Wall Street Journal and elsewhere.
 His articles have appeared in The New York Review of Books, The Atlantic, The Spectator and elsewhere.
 He is the China correspondent for the Los Angeles Review of Books, the books editor of The Wire and managing editor of its China Channel website.
 Ash is a contributing author to the book of reportage Chinese Characters (UC Press, 2012) and co-editor of the anthology While We’re Here (Earnshaw Books, 2015).
-He currently lives in Dali, Yunnan.
+He currently lives in London.